 New Hope Baptist Church is an independent missionary Baptist church whose teachings hinge on the fact that only God’s grace is what saves man from sin (Ephesians 2:8 – For by grace are ye saved through faith; and that not of yourselves: it is the gift of God); that once a man is saved, he is changed (Ephesians 2:10 – For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them); and that God gives us a great promise (Philippians 1:6 – Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ).

-Thirty two years ago, a small group of individuals felt God leading them to start what is now known as New Hope Baptist Church.
+A small group of individuals felt God leading them to start what is now known as New Hope Baptist Church.
 The group called on the help of the late Bro.
 Walter Norman from Mt.
 Airy, NC, a great man of God who had started many churches in his lifetime.
 Bro.
 Delmus Crowe was called upon to help write the church’s by-laws, and in January 1980, New Hope Baptist Church was formed.

 The first services for New Hope were held in the gymnasium of Alnwick Elementary School.
 The congregation met there twice on Sundays and held prayer meetings every Wednesday at the home of a different member each week.
 By the spring of 1980, the church had moved to an empty storefront on Broadway next to Murlin’s Music World, and had called the late Bro.
 Wallace Cable to be its first pastor.
 The following summer the fledgling church was able to move to its first semi-permanent home in an old store on Big Springs Road.